smartybryan/callingboard/README.md

 TODO

+- Add calling to organization
+- Delete calling from organization
+- Updated calling attributes
-- Move a person from one calling to another.
+- Keep a transaction log to enable undo
-- Add a person to a calling and remove them from the available list if there.
-- Remove person from a calling.
-If they have no other callings, add them to an available list.
 - Build a diff summary between the base model and the proposed model.